The Order of Ministry of

-Use in patients with renal impairment and haemodialysis patients.
+Use in patients with renal impairment and hemodialysis patients.

-No initial dosage adjustment is necessary when prescribing Klosart in patients with renal impairment and in haemodialysis patients.
+No initial dosage adjustment is necessary when prescribing losartan in patients with renal impairment and in hemodialysis patients.

 Use in patients with a history of hepatic impairment.

 A lower dose should be considered for patients with a history of hepatic impairment.
-There is no therapeutic experience in patients with severe hepatic impairment; therefore Klosart® is contraindicated in this group of patients.
+There is no therapeutic experience in patients with severe hepatic impairment, therefore losartan is contraindicated in this group of patients.

 Use in children over 6 years old.

-Klosart® is also not recommended for use in children with glomerular filtration rate < 30 ml/min/1.73 m2, as no data are available.
+Losartan is also not recommended for use in children with glomerular filtration rate < 30 ml/min/1.73 m2, as there is no data available.

 Use in patients aged over 75 years.

-The therapy should be initiated with 25 mg daily.
-Dosage adjustment is not usually necessary.
+The therapy should be initiated with 25 mg once daily.
+Usually dosage adjustment is not necessary.

-Safety and efficacy of using Klosart in children less than 6 years old have not been determined.
+Safety and efficacy of using losartan in children less than 6 years old have not been determined.

 Symptoms of overdose.

-Limited data are available with regard to overdose.
-The most likely manifestation of overdose would be hypotension and tachycardia; bradycardia could occur from parasympathetic (vagal) stimulation.
+Limited data are available with regard to losartan overdose.
+The most likely manifestation of overdose is hypotension and tachycardia; bradycardia could occur from parasympathetic (vagal) stimulation.